derat/nup/cmd/nup/README.md

         When importing from JSON, replace user data (ratings, tags, plays, etc.) (default true) -limit int
-        If positive, limits the number of songs to update (for testing) -require-covers
+        If positive, limits the number of songs to update (for testing) -merge-songs string
+        Merge one song's user data into another song, with IDs as "from:to" -require-covers
         Die if cover images aren't found for any songs that have album IDs -song-paths-file string
         Path to a file containing one relative path per line for songs to force updating -test-gain-info string
-        Hardcoded gain info as "track:album:amp" (for testing)
+        Hardcoded gain info as "track:album:amp" (for testing)`
 ```

 ### Merging songs